Slow and Sandy: Bikepacking the Australian Outback

 • Dylan Kentch, Anne Beadell Highway, Australian Outback

 This trip was a numbers game, and figures controlled much of what I did every day.
 I had insomnia for the first half of the trip, and for seven nights straight, I was wide awake for three hours before the sun rose.
-I lay by my fire on cold sand wishing I could doze off in the sleeping bag instead.
-It was below 0°C every night except two.
-I left Laverton with 14.5 days of food, and the most water I ever carried was 30.25 litres.
+I lay by my fire on the cold sand, wishing I could doze off away from the flames in my (highly flammable) sleeping bag.
+It was below 0°C every night except for two.
+I left Laverton with 14.5 days of food, and at some points, I carried more than 30 litres of water.
 For three days, I saw no vehicles.
-I saw two thorny devils.
-I saw three kangaroos: two on the first day and one on the penultimate day.
+I saw two thorny devils and three kangaroos: two on the first day and one on the penultimate day.
 The third was massive, one of the largest roos I’ve ever seen, and was all white.

 • Dylan Kentch, Anne Beadell Highway, Australian Outback